Here is a list of the common questions for students:

-43) If I were to book a flight ticket now, which days or time are ideal to arrive at the host family?
+43) If I were to book a flight ticket now, which days would be ideal to arrive at the host family?

 44) What if I experience delays from the airline or miss my flight?

-45) If my homestay room is not available for one or two days, can you provide me with assistance with finding temporary accommodation?
+45) If my homestay room won't be available for days or weeks, can you provide me with assistance regarding finding an alternative homestay?

-- It is a unique accommodation arrangement to stay with local host families and individual hosts in their fully furnished homes while attending school, internship, or simply relocating from another city or country.
-Homestay is ideal for guests who would appreciate being in a supportive environment that offers lots guidance.
-Following is a list of typical individuals who would like homestay:
+- It is a unique accommodation arrangement to stay with local host families and individual hosts in their fully furnished homes while attending school, internship, or just relocating from another city or country.
+Homestay is ideal for guests who would appreciate being in a supportive environment that offers lots of guidance.
+Following is a list of typical individuals who would like a Homestay:

-- New Comers with “ working holiday visa, permanent residence, and temporary work permit”
+- New Comers with “ working holiday visa, permanent residence, and temporary employment permit.”

-- Visitors who would like to longer to discover and enjoy the beauty of the land, culture, and meet new friends.
+- Visitors who would like to discover and enjoy the land's beauty and culture and meet new friends

-- Relocating individuals or couples in search who would need temporary long term accommodation for few weeks or months.
+- Relocating individuals or couples in search of temporary accommodation for a few weeks or months.

-- Yes, when students and new comers spend time with those who speak the language at the homestay, they are able to learn it faster and acquire more confidence.
+- Yes, when students and newcomers spend time with those who speak the language at the Homestay, they can learn it faster and acquire more confidence.

-- The minimum stay is two weeks and our daily rates will apply instead of monthly rates for those stays that are less than one month.
-Review homestay rates/costs page for more details.
+- The minimum stay is two weeks, and our daily rates will apply instead of monthly rates for those stays that are less than one month.
+Review the homestay rates/costs page for more details.

--Housing is available in the form of single room in apartments, town houses, or houses.
+- Housing is accessible in the form of single rooms in apartments, townhouses, or houses.

-- Each homestay guestroom contains a bed and bed linens, a desk/study area and chair, and dresser/closet.
+- Each homestay guest room contains a bed and bed linens, a desk/study area and chair, and a dresser/closet.

 - Yes, electricity/hydro, heat and hot water.

-- Some Host families in the deluxe homestay range offer the visitor a private bathroom.
+- Some homestays may offer the visitor a private bathroom.
 It is subject to scarce availability.
 Most families and household members need to share common rooms; therefore, a bathroom could be easily shared by a family member or two or another student or two.
-Please note that your bathroom supplies are not included; like your own shampoo, soap, towels, tooth paste, brush, shaving gel, raiser, and toilet paper.
+Please note that your bathroom supplies are not included, like your own shampoo, soap, towels, toothpaste, brush, shaving gel, raiser, and toilet paper.

 - No. You are expected to be independent and be able to use public transportation.
-Most hosts will assist you with information and show you how to travel around the city especially on the first week after arrival.
-Some hosts will also offer you a free or paid rides with them, like car pool, if it convenient in terms of time and daily route.
+Most hosts will assist you with information and show you how to travel around the city, especially in the first week after arrival.
+Some hosts will also offer you free or paid rides with them, like carpool, if convenient in terms of time and daily route.

--If a host family has more than one private guestroom available, there may be several students in the same Homestay.
+If a host family has more than one private guest room available, several students may be in the same Homestay.

 - No. You select the daily meals that you want at the time of the application.
 Our meal plans are as following: No meals, Breakfast only, Breakfast and dinner, and Three meals.

 - Yes.
-If you request to reduce your meals, hosts will understand when you may have late hour schedule or wish to eat outside at your leisure, or simply homesick to your home country meals and wish to prepare your own meals.
+If you ask to reduce your meals, hosts will understand when you may have a late hour schedule or wish to eat outside at your leisure, or simply homesick to your home country meals and want to prepare your meals.
 If you request additional meals, you should ask your host if it is possible.
-Some hosts may not be able to offer additional meals due to work schedule or other personal reasons.
+Some hosts may not be able to offer additional meals due to work schedules or other personal reasons.

 - Yes.
-Most host families will allow you to prepare or cook your own food, when you are normally careful and follow their kitchen hygiene and safety habits of doing things.
-You can easily take the time with your host to go over using kitchen equipment and utensils after arrival.
-Same with laundry facilities and security system if available...
+Most host families will allow you to prepare or cook your food when you are careful and follow their kitchen hygiene and safety habits of doing things.
+You can take the time with your host to go over using kitchen equipment and utensils after arrival.
+Same with laundry facilities, and a security system is available...

-- Yes, review our list of homestay hosts on our website, if you are interested in specific ones, please quote the host ID number of the homestay to your homestay coordinator.
-We will approach host family for you and find out availability.
-If the requested host family is not available, we will try to contact a similar one for you.
+- Yes, review our list of homestay hosts on our website.
+If you are interested in a specific homestay, please provide the host ID number from the host list to your homestay coordinator.
+We will approach the host family for you and find out your availability.
+If the requested host family is not available, we will contact others in the same city.

 - Yes, indeed.
-Your homestay coordinator has many years of experience and may become a great resource of information and options when available.
+Your homestay coordinator has many years of experience and may become a great resource for information and options when available.

 - Yes, you do.
-Options are only subject to available host families with vacant room in the requested city or neighbourhood.
+Options are only subject to available host families with vacant rooms in the required city or neighbourhood.

-- Yes.
-Please note that a key is responsibility and point of trust in you by your host.
-Ensure that you ask your host when you wish to invite a stranger, your friend, or school mate to the house.
+- Yes, note that a key is responsibility and point of trust to you by your host.
+Ensure that you ask your host when you wish to invite a stranger, your friend, or schoolmate to the house.

 - Yes, only at suitable hours.
 TV is usually shared TV in a common area or living room.
-If you want your own private TV, you should consider the deluxe type option at application time.
+If you want your own private television, you should consider the expensive type option at application time.

-- You may make local telephone calls from the Homestay, if local calls are free.
-All long distance calls must be made using a calling card.
-Please ask your host if you are going to receive calls and what are the best times for people to call you.
-Consider your own prepaid cell phone number, since telephone line is not usually in your homestay rate and it could be more convenient for you.
+- You may make local phone calls from the Homestay if local calls are free.
+All long-distance calls must be made using a calling card.
+Please ask your host if you will receive calls and the best times for people to call you.
+Consider your own prepaid cell phone number since the telephone line is not usually in your homestay rate, and it could be more convenient for you.

 - Yes, but you need to ask your host.
-Make sure you use a local access number when you log on to the internet to avoid long distance charges.
+Make sure you use a local access number when you log on to the internet to avoid long-distance charges.
 Do not open any file attachments or junk mail that may put your host’s computer at risk.
-Your host may not have the proper protection on his or her computer and my loose a lot of important files or inure lots of damages.
-Kindly ask your host how long you can use the computer for since they may have some regular work to do.
-Hosts are not required to offer a computer; therefore, we urge you to careful or best bring your laptop with you.
+Your host may not have the proper protection on his or her computer and may lose many important files or suffer lots of damages.
+Kindly ask your host how long you can use the computer since they may have regular work to do on it.
+Hosts are not required to offer computers; therefore, we urge you to be careful or best bring your laptop with you.

-- No. Majority of hosts refuse that anyone would smoke inside their home, some also do not like the smell, or cause them a health reaction to an allergy.
-Majority of hosts will ask that you smoke outside the house in a designated area using an ashtray.
-You are kindly required to respect their request the sake of good health and well being of all.
+- No. The majority of hosts refuse that anyone would smoke inside their home.
+Some also do not like the smell or cause them a healthy reaction to an allergy.
+The majority of hosts will ask that you smoke outside the house in a designated area using an ashtray.
+You are kindly required to respect their request for the sake of good health and well-being of all.
 Few hosts will allow you to smoke inside if they do.
-Please note that in most cities and towns in Canada, USA, New Zealand, and Australia, smoking is banned by laws inside buildings, restaurants, airports, hospitals, or public areas.
+Please note that in most cities and towns in Canada, the USA, New Zealand, and Australia, smoking is banned by laws inside buildings, restaurants, airports, hospitals, or public areas.

 - Yes.
-The host family will show you where the laundry facilities are and how to use operate the laundry machines without damaging your clothing.
+The host family will show you where the laundry facilities are and how to use the washing machines without damaging your clothing.

 - Yes.
-Your host will show you how to go shopping after arrival, but if wish, you could ask your host to go out shopping with them.
+Your host will show you where to go shopping after your arrival, but you could ask your host to go out shopping with them if you wish.
 It could save you time, effort, money to accompany your host.
 Most hosts know where to buy things cheap or have memberships that can save you money.

 - Yes.
-When hosts have free time; however, your admission ticket to attraction is your own cost.
-Also, if you do trips or excursions with your host family, usually hotels and restaurants costs are not included.
+When hosts have free time, however, your admission ticket to the attraction is your own cost.
+If you do trips or excursions with your host family, usually hotels and restaurant costs are omitted.
 Please inquire with your host in advance about such costs before.

 - Yes, but only with the host family's agreement.

 - Yes.
-Let your host family that you will be staying outside and how you can be contacted should someone ask about you.
+Let your host family that you will be staying outside and how they could contact you for any reason.

 30) Can I be picked up at the airport?

 - Yes.
 Please include that request in your application and complete flight details.
-You still can add the flight information at a later stage by updating your online application profile.
-Or you could contact your homestay coordinator if wish to request the airport pick up arrangement.
+You can still add the flight information at a later stage by updating your online application profile.
+Or you could contact your homestay coordinator if you wish to request the airport pick-up arrangement.

-- No, Please contact your host family well in advance, they may be able to assist you or direct you to the best possible way to travel to airport.
+- No, Please contact your host family well in advance; they may be able to assist you or direct you to the best possible way to travel to the airport.

-- Contact your homestay coordinator or school admission department for special group or student rates and benefits offered by popular insurance providers.
-Consider that cost of medical attention and emergency healthcare costs can be prohibitive beyond most International students' and guests' comprehension who come from developing nations.
+- Contact your homestay coordinator or school admission department for the particular group or student rates and benefits offered by traditional insurance providers.
+Consider that medical attention and emergency healthcare costs can be prohibitive beyond most International students' and guests' comprehension who come from developing nations.
 You better be prepared for the unexpected.
 Usually, insurance cost less than a cup of coffee per day but may save you thousands of dollars.
-For international guests, please consult with your own insurance broker or travel agent in your country of origin before travel.
+For international guests, please consult with your insurance broker or travel agent in your country of origin before the trip.

-35) Is the application fee refundable?
-Yes, only when your homestay coordinator regrets for not being able to provide you with a suitable homestay due to high occupancies in the city.
-Please note that 50% off the refund will be deducted due to administrative, work hours, and online transaction costs.
+35) Is the registration or application fee refundable?
+Yes, only when your homestay coordinator regrets not providing you with a homestay offer due to high occupancies in the city.
+However, it is non-refundable should you volunteer to cancel your application.

 - No. We accept applications at all times.
-Kindly allow a minimum of two to four weeks for best results, contacting host for you and reserving a homestay room for you to book online.
+Kindly allow 3 to 7 business days for best results while contacting hosts for you and tentatively reserving a homestay room for you to book online.

-- The homestay fees vary according to level of accommodation and number of meals required.
-We have put together a table of rates based on going homestay market rates on our website.
+- The homestay fees vary according to the level of accommodation and the number of meals required.
+We have put together a table of rates based on going homestay market prices on our website.
 Review the homestay rates/costs page for more details.

 - Yes.
-You need to account for additional homestay rates, at least one and have time of the regular homestay rate when your relative or friend will share the same room with you.
-Companion arrangement must be decided upon in advance at the time of application and detailed information about the companion must be submitted on the same online application, in the comments and special requests section.
+It would be best if you accounted for additional homestay rates, at least one and have the time of the regular homestay rate when your relative or friend will share the same room with you.
+You need to submit your companion request in advance with your application.
+Provide some additional information about the friend or companion on the Companions section of your application form.

-- It all depends on when you are arriving, your requirements, availability homestay, and city occupancies.
+- It all depends on when you are arriving, your requirements, availability of Homestay, and city occupancies.
 There is no estimated time, but it could be a minimum of three days before you get it.
 Please check your email inbox regularly and reply to your homestay coordinator immediately.
-You are always welcome to check on that status of your application at anytime.
+You are always welcome to check on the status of your application at any time.

-- It is best to consider arriving in the afternoons and evenings, or anytime all day on Saturday on Monday.
-Avoid late night arrival if you can, but most host families are accommodating if you experience any delays.
+- It is best to consider arriving at your Homestay in the afternoons and evenings or anytime all day on Saturday on Monday.
+Avoid late-night arrival if you can, but most host families are accommodating if you experience any delays.
 Please ensure that you stay in contact with your host if you are late.

 - Yes, we would be happy to assist you.
-Ask your homestay coordinator regarding possible temporary homestay, or provide you with a list of hotels, B&B, or hostels that offer reduced rates for our clients.
-No extra agency fee for this service.
+Ask your homestay coordinator regarding possible temporary Homestay, or provide you with a list of hotels, B&B, or hostels that offer reduced rates for our clients.